Tor Johnson

-Karl Erik Tore Johansson (19 October 1902 or 1903; sources differ – 12 May 1971), better known by the stage name Tor Johnson, was a Swedish professional wrestler and actor.
+Karl Erik Tore Johansson (19 October 1903 – 12 May 1971), better known by the stage name Tor Johnson, was a Swedish professional wrestler and actor.
 As an actor, Johnson appeared in many B-movies, including some famously directed by Ed Wood.
-In professional wrestling, Johnson was billed as Tor Johnson and Super Swedish Angel.
+In professional wrestling, Johnson was billed as Thor Johnson and Super Swedish Angel.

 Early life

 Johnson was born on 19 October 1903 in Brännkyrka, Stockholms län, Sweden, the son of Karl Johan Johansson and Lovisa Kristina Pettersson.
 His death certificate and grave list 1903 as the year of his birth, contradicting published genealogy records.
+Johnson's wrestler's license renewal application to the State Athletic Commission of California, signed by Johnson in 1936, lists his date of birth as 19 October 1906.